pdoc3/pdoc/pdoc/documentation.md

-By convention, variables defined in a class' `__init__` method and attached to `self` are considered and documented as instance variables.
+By convention, variables defined in a class' `__init__` method and attached to `self` are considered and documented as _instance_ variables.

-Class and instance variables can also [inherit docstrings].
+Class and instance variables can also [inherit docstrings][docstrings inheritance].

-[inherit docstrings]: #docstrings-inheritance

 Overriding docstrings with `__pdoc__`